 Child poverty rates after housing costs are generally lower in Scotland compared to other parts of the UK due to greater availability of social housing.
-However, stagnation in the number of new social homes being built, coupled with an expensive private rented sector (PRS), is pulling more families into poverty.
-In the PRS, severe poverty nearly doubles once housing costs are taken into account, and relative poverty rises from 25% to 34%.6 The housing budget has seen real terms cuts of 16% in the most recent budget, delaying the provision of urgently needed affordable homes.
+However, stagnation in the number of new social homes being built, coupled with an expensive private rented sector (PRS), is pulling more families into poverty and insecure housing.
+In the PRS, severe poverty nearly doubles once housing costs are taken into account, and relative poverty rises from 25% to 34%.
+Shelter